What we invest in

 We set medium to long-term risk and return targets for each of our investment options.
-We then set the SAA for each investment option to try and achieve the stated investment objective.
+We then set the strategic asset allocation for each investment option to try and achieve the stated investment objective.

-You can view the investment objective and SAA for each investment option.
+You can view the investment objective and strategic asset allocation for each investment option.

 Actual asset allocation

-Sometimes the actual asset allocation may be different from the SAA for the pre-mixed options.
+Sometimes the actual asset allocation may be different from the strategic asset allocation for the pre-mixed options.
 This is due to market fluctuations, new investment opportunities, irregular cash flow levels and when we make changes in response to market movements.
 The actual asset allocations for all investment options are updated monthly and can be found in investment options.

 Read more about asset allocations and investment objectives in the Investment guide.